jadecobra/python_tdd_exercises/source/IndentationError.rst

 Indentation Matters
 -------------------

 Spacing/Indentation matters in python.
 Where you place code and how you space them out have an effect on how the code is interpreted as well as how a human being comprehends your intention.
 Some people indent with 2 spaces, others indent with 4.
-In this exercise we will indent with 4 as that is the `recommended convention <https://peps.python.org/pep-0008/#indentation>`_
+In this exercise I will indent with 4 as that is the `recommended convention <https://peps.python.org/pep-0008/#indentation>`_

 Solve the IndentationError
 --------------------------